-Hatfields provides 24 hour emergency service for your restaurant’s commercial grease trap throughout Maryland including Howard County, Anne Arundel County, Carroll County, Baltimore County and Baltimore City MD.
-If you don’t want to wait until it is an emergency call today for an inspection and preventive maintenance on your grease trap.
+Hatfields provides service for your restaurant's commercial grease trap throughout Maryland including Howard County, Anne Arundel County, Montgomery County, Southern Carroll County and Baltimore County MD.

 Simply put, a grease trap is a receptacle that kitchen wastewater flows through before entering the sanitary sewer lines.
 This receptacle captures, or "traps" grease.
 How?
 Grease, the industry term for animal fats and vegetable oils, is 10 to 15% less dense, or lighter than water.
 Grease is also immiscible with water, which is to say it does not mix with water.
 Thus, grease and oils float on water.
 When kitchen wastewater flows through a grease trap, the grease and oils rise to the surface and are trapped inside the receptacle using a system of baffles.
 The captured grease and oils fill the trap from the top down, displacing "clean" water out of the bottom of the trap and into the sanitary sewer line.
 This is why you see a grease "mat" when observing a grease trap.
 When a significant layer of grease has accumulated, the trap must be cleaned out.

 Disposal of any fat, oil, or grease down a sink or floor drain can cause serious problems for your plumbing system.
 FOGs can congeal in sewer pipes, pumps, and other equipment, restricting flow of wastewater in the sanitary sewer collection system and eventually cause a back up into the facilities serviced by that pipe.

 Is there a difference between grease traps and grease interceptors?